Ed-Cupaioli-LLC/tolenas-winery/_pages/reservations.md

 * Bringing your own picnic or snack to accompany our selections*
 * Well spaced out tables on our shady lawn

-Choose your date and time and reserve your table (seats 4 people) for larger parties please feel free to email Lisa at [lisa@tolenaswinery.com](mailto:lisa@tolenaswinery.com).
+Choose your date and time from our calendar below.

+We have seating times from 12-3pm.
+If you do not see your preferred date and time, please feel free to call the winery.

 Tasting Flight- $20.00 Per Guest

-*Guests are welcome to bring a picnic or snacks to enjoy, but please no outside drinks.
+\*Guests are welcome to bring a picnic or snacks to enjoy, but please no outside drinks.

+\*Please let us know about special accommodations or needs within your party at the time of your reservation.

 <div id="c7-content"></div>